joomla/Manual/migrations/54-60/removed-backward-incompatibility.md

 ### Web cron scheduler `id` parameter has been changed to `taskid`

 - PR: https://github.com/joomla/joomla-cms/pull/43490
-- Description: The Web cron scheduler `id` parameter has been changed to `taskid` all links need to be updated to the new ID.
-As a fallback, as when the taskid is not set the tasks will be queued and triggered.
+The Web cron scheduler `id` parameter has been changed to `taskid`.
+All references to the old `id` parameter in URLs or API calls should be updated to `taskid`.
+For example, change `https://example.com/cron?id=123` to `https://example.com/cron?taskid=123`.
+Ensure all documentation and scripts are updated accordingly.

 ```php
 // Old